 Create a Foundational Estate Plan

 As mentioned above, beginning in 2011 the federal estate tax exemption has been made "portable" between married couples-- including same-sex married couples.
-This means that if one spouse dies in 2011 or a later year and his or her federal estate tax exemption isn't entirely needed to avoid estate taxes, then the unused portion can be added to the surviving spouse's exemption.
+This means that if a spouse dies and his or her federal estate tax exemption isn't entirely needed to avoid estate taxes, the unused portion can be added to the surviving spouse's exemption.
 This essentially lets married couple pass on up to $10,000,000, free from federal estate taxes.
-So, if you're in a committed relationship but not legally married, then consider marriage as a way to minimize estate taxes.
-But some couples need to be cautious about eliminating AB Trust or ABC Trust planning from their estate plans.
-For example, if you and your spouse have different final beneficiaries (in other words, you each have your own children or other beneficiaries who you want to inherit your separate estates), then you and your spouse cannot rely on portability to minimize federal estate taxes in both estates.
-In addition, to date, Hawaii is the only state that collects a state estate tax that has adopted portability and it will go into effect in Maryland in 2019, so AB Trust or ABC Trust planning may still be required to plan for state estate taxes in some states.
+So, if you're in a committed relationship but not legally married, consider tying the not, as a way to minimize estate taxes.

 Use Advanced Estate Planning Techniques.